rajtslegr/sm-fairplay/README.md

 # sm-fairplay

 STEM/MARK Fair Play is a React application designed to help create balanced soccer teams based on player statistics.
-It allows users to upload player data from an Excel file, select players for team formation, and automatically generates two balanced teams using an optimized algorithm.
+It allows users to upload player data from an Excel file, select players for team formation, and automatically generates two balanced teams using an optimized algorithm or OpenAI.

 ## Features